Renovation: Health

-Sustainability of renovations
+Sustainability

 Currently, worldwide 38% of emissions and 35% of energy use come from the building sector, including building construction and operation.
 This means renovations contribute to emissions and energy use of the building sector.
 These percentages are the largest portion of the total emissions and energy use globally.
 This makes buildings have the highest potential for decreasing these percentages as well as the largest need to decrease them.
 Renovations are also one way to do this.

 Renovations decrease emissions as instead of demolishing a building just to build a new one the building is reused.
 Reuse of buildings is not always desirable as it is often pursued to have a building designed for the many individual and unique needs building owners have but it is not always a necessity.
 Renovations can take a building and make it completely different from the old building just reusing the structure, which is often the largest contributor of embodied carbon to a building.
 However, in order to be able to do this buildings need to be design durably and re-use.
 Designing for durability and reuse is designing for new buildings to be "long lasting, use-adaptable, and culturally valuable" to allow for the building to be kept for longer to minimize emissions from a complete rebuild.

 Having these ideas in mind while designing new buildings significantly increases the likelihood for renovations to happen.
-Buildings are more likely to be torn down because they can't accommodate the new desired use then because the structure is failing.
+Buildings are more likely to be torn down because they can not accommodate the new desired use then because the structure is failing.
 Renovations allow old buildings to fit new needs in a way that outputs less emissions than a complete tear down and construction of a new building which is often a feasible option.